true402

 Can a token pass and still be unsafe?

-A passing check means the token is sellable right now and structurally clean at check time — it is not investment advice and it cannot predict a future rug (an owner can still pull liquidity later, and an upgradeable proxy can change).
+A passing check means the sell simulation succeeded and none of the structural checks we run found a flag, at that block — it is not investment advice and it cannot predict a future rug (an owner can still pull liquidity later, and an upgradeable proxy can change).
 Re-check before you trade, prefer renounced-ownership tokens with deep liquidity, and treat the verdict as one input, not a guarantee.